Kiah Stokes

-Kiah Irene Stokes (born March 30, 1993) is an American professional basketball player for the Las Vegas Aces of the Women's National Basketball Association (WNBA).
+Kiah Irene Stokes (/ˈkiːə/ KEE-ə; born March 30, 1993) is a Turkish-American professional basketball player for the Golden State Valkyries of the Women's National Basketball Association (WNBA).
 She was selected by the New York Liberty with the No. 11 pick in the first round of the 2015 WNBA draft.

-Stokes is a two time WNBA champion, winning with the Aces in 2022 and 2023.
-In 2023 she also won a Euroleague championship with Fenerbahçe.
+Stokes is a three-time WNBA champion, winning with the Aces in 2022, 2023, and 2025.
+She has also won two Euroleague championships with Fenerbahçe, in 2023 and 2024.

 Stokes played four years at the University of Connecticut where she was part of four consecutive Final Four teams and won three straight national championships, from 2013 to 2015.
 Prior to enrolling at UConn she played for Linn-Mar High School in Marion, Iowa.
 She played on the USA Basketball U16 National Team, where she helped the team win the FIBA Americas U16 Championship Gold Medal.

 Early life

 Stokes is the daughter of Greg Stokes and Julie Saddler and has one brother, Darius.
 Her father was an all-American basketball player at the University of Iowa, played for the Philadelphia 76ers and won gold with the 1983 USA Pan American Games Team.

 According to her father, when she was four years old, he signed her up for a YMCA track team which was designed for five and six-year-olds.
 Despite being younger than everyone else, she competed in the 60-yard dash and beat everyone by 20 yards, and he realized she might have athletic talent.